I’m the Student Coach for Biotechnology

 In addition to completing my Master’s and being on the board of ISOW I am also a student coach for biotechnology, so there is a good chance I have already communicated via email to many of you reading this blog.
-On the webpage for Biotechnology there is the option to message the student coach master’s and I am the person on the other end.
+On the webpage for Biotechnology there is the option to message the student coach and I am the person on the other end.
+Hi, nice to meet you!

 I receive between 5 to 10 emails per day from interested students all over the world.
 I really like reading and talking to these students and learning about their background and interests.
 Some students just ask a direct question, whilst others provide a paragraph explaining their life story and their goals before asking their question.
 Both methods are great but when I know more about the future student I feel that I can answer their question easier and provide them with more useful information.
 So, if you are messaging a student coach I would recommend you include as much detail as possible in your question as it really helps the person on the other end.